 Tips for Baking in a Tiny, No Baking Tools Kitchen

-Here we go, I made sure my butter was room temp soft but not melty since I only had a spoon.
-Then, ran downstairs for Guittard chocolate chips (ya gotta have decent chips), a tiny bag of Gold Medal AP Flour (4 dollars!), vanilla extract, and dove in.
+I made sure the butter was room temp soft but not melty, after all, I only had a spoon to mix with.
+Then, I ran downstairs for Guittard chocolate chips, a tiny bag of Gold Medal AP Flour (4 dollars!), vanilla extract, and dove in.

-Muscle through beating the butter and sugars (unless you are lucky enough to have a mixer handy in which case, don’t overbeat), Add eggs and vanilla, then sift the flour, baking powder, baking soda, and salt over the creamed mixture.
-Fold the dry ingredients in and add chocolate chips and nuts last.
-Voila’ that’s it.
-It took significantly longer than if I had a mixer but I got an arm workout, yay.
-Use classic chocolate chips, not chunks, and don’t bother cutting up a chocolate bar.
-These cookies depend on a nice, even distribution of chips throughout the cookie.
+I muscled through beating the butter and sugars (unless you are lucky enough to have a mixer handy in which case, don’t overbeat).
+Next, add eggs and vanilla, then sift the flour, baking powder, baking soda, and salt over the creamed mixture.
+Finally, fold the dry ingredients in and add chocolate chips and nuts last.

 The OG cookies call for walnuts but feel free to use pecans or another nut.
-If you like that tannic bite from walnuts, don’t substitute.
+If you like that tannic, slightly stringent bite, use walnuts.
 Best to make these cookies as directed, BIG, 5-6 ounces of dough.
 The cookies will be crisp with browned edges on the outside but moist and buttery on the inside.
-You can make them smaller but the difference between the exterior and interior won’t be as pronounced.
+You can make them smaller but the textural difference between the exterior and interior won’t be as pronounced.

 When scooping out dough, don’t smooth the dough into a ball.
-The craggy edges give the cookie character so plop the dough on the sheet, and keep the overall shape round.
+The craggy edges give the cookie character so plop the dough on the sheet, trying to keep the overall shape round.

 Bake until the edges are a nice deep golden brown.
 Serve WARM, really, so much better warm and gooey.
 I zap next-day cookies in the microwave for a few seconds to warm them up before eating.